 My incorporated business is called Hill Research Services, LLC and the Women’s Legacy Project is just that, a project within HRS.

-I live in Tucson with my husband, Neapolitan Mastiff, an ancient semi-Siamese cat, a young striped-and-spotted black-footed Zippy cat, aquatic turtle (all rescues,) and several fish.
+I live in Tucson with my husband, Neapolitan Mastiff, a striped-and-spotted black-footed Zippy cat, aquatic turtle (all rescues,) and several fish.